EmpathyApp/EmpathyApp/docs/ways-of-working/howto/setting-up-a-new-site.md

 #### Settings

-1. settings -> neat skype status pro
+1. settings -> neat Skype status pro
   * Visible name: set to "empathizer!" ("Call " will be prepended to the name)
   * Activate "initial check"
-  * *we don't need to change the skype name*, this is not used in our case, instead we use a separate system for including multiple skype names
+  * *we don't need to change the Skype name*, this is not used in our case, instead we use a separate system for including multiple Skype names

 2. settings -> discussion
   * Uncheck "Allow people to post comments on new articles"